 Assistance & Accommodation: Lifelong recognizes and seeks to provide program accessibility for people of all abilities.
 If you have questions or need specific accommodation during your participation on a trip, please notify a staff person at the time of registering.
 We will advocate for you and request specific arrangements as necessary during the trip.
 Trip details such as hotel addresses and telephone numbers are available on the trip itinerary which is available at the front desk after registering.
 Additional policies and guidelines apply for each trip, ask for details.
 If you have any questions or concerns, please contact Lifelong at (607) 273-1511.

 For trips other than those through Collette Vacations, each trip will offer at least 2-3 options for pick-up/drop-off locations.
 You may find specific locations in your trip itinerary.

 Lansing Village Place, Parking Lot located behind the Ramada Inn

 East Hill Plaza, (East end near Cornell Credit Union)

 Lifelong offers several options year round for those interested in pursuing creative activities.
+Membership is required to participate in these and all other onsite daytime classes and groups.
 We are in the process of reinstating the language component.
 Activity classes differ from Lifelong Learning classes in that they are offered continuously, throughout the year.
 Participants pay $5 each time they attend a class or pay $30 a month to attend unlimited Creative & Language Arts Classes.